 According to the female-empowerment organization Soroptimist, any of the poorest and most unstable countries have the highest incidences of human trafficking, and extreme poverty is a common bond among trafficking victims.

 Where economic alternatives do not exist, women and girls are more vulnerable to being tricked and coerced into sexual servitude.
 Increased unemployment and the loss of job security have undermined women’s incomes and economic position.
 A stalled gender wage gap, as well as an increase in women’s part-time and informal sector work, push women into poorly-paid jobs and long-term and hidden unemployment, which leaves women vulnerable to sex traffickers.

-Also according to Soroptimist, many of the biggest trafficking consumers are developed nations, contrary to what general society believes.
+Also according to Soroptimist, developing nations are the biggest fuelers of trafficking, contrary to what general society believes.

 The vast majority of sex buyers are men (though the rates of women who buy sex have increased), and they come from all sectors of society.
 There is no one profile that encapsulates the “typical” client.
 The fact is, those who purchase trafficked women are both rich and poor, from all different cultures.
 Sadly, many are married men who have children, and in some cases, as was reported in one New York Times article, men have sex with trafficking victims in lieu of abusing their own children.

 One reason for the proliferation of sex trafficking, reports Soroptimist, is because in many parts of the world there is little to no perceived stigma to purchasing sexual favors for money, and prostitution is viewed as a victimless crime.
 Because women are culturally and socially devalued in so many societies around the world, there is usually little conflict with the purchasing of women and girls for sexual services.
 And in developed countries in particular, there is a commonly held misconception that all women choose to enter the commercial sex trade willingly.

 What does this have to do with porn?